John Muir Trail, 2018, Second Week, Kearsarge to MTR

 I wish the mileage for the day was over, but we still had a ways to go.
 We had another 5 miles roughly, to Evolution Lake, and we hiked to the bottom end of the lake to camp.

 At MTR they had buckets full of cast off food left by other hikers, and anything in the buckets was free.
 They were sorted into categories like: peanut butter, drinks, dinners, electronics, granola bars, breakfasts, etc. There was a lot of decent food there.
 I asked one of the staff if they had any vacancies at the cabins, which I knew included showers, a super nice hot spring, chef cooked dinner and breakfast.
 I knew there were some cancellations because some people were afraid to hike in the smoke of the forest fires that occurred earlier in the summer.
 We did not have smoke even for one day, partly because the fires were in the north, and we started in the south.
-To my surprise, they had a cancellation, and I blurted out “we’ll take it.”
+To my surprise, they had a cancellation for the next day, and I blurted out “we’ll take it.”
 It was not cheap, like $180 I think, but included a meal worth about a million dollars, a shower worth about a million dollars, a super hot and clean hot springs worth about a million dollars, and clothes washing facilities worth about a million dollars.
 So $180 each was well spent.
+We hung around the riverside campground that day, and checked in to our cabin the next day.